Anti-slavery and human trafficking statement

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 of the United Kingdom (the Act) by Harney Westwood and Riegels LLP (the UK Entity) in relation to the current financial year (the Statement).
 Harneys is committed to supporting the objectives of the Act not only within the United Kingdom but globally on a group-wide basis.

 The Harneys Group comprises its law firms, Harney Westwood & Riegels, Harney Westwood & Riegels LP, the UK Entity, Harney Westwood & Riegels Singapore LLP, Harneys Gill, and Aristodemou Loizides Yiolitis LLC (practising as Harneys).
 The Harneys Group also includes Harneys Fiduciary Limited and its direct and indirect subsidiaries (collectively, Harneys Fiduciary).
-The Harneys Group (including the UK Entity) provides legal advice to clients around the world in relation to the laws of Anguilla, the British Virgin Islands, the Cayman Islands, Cyprus, and Luxembourg, as well as related legal and structuring advice.
+The Harneys Group (including the UK Entity) provides legal advice to clients around the world in relation to the laws of the British Virgin Islands, Cayman Islands, Cyprus, Luxembourg, Bermuda, Anguilla, and Jersey*, as well as related legal and structuring advice.
 Harneys Fiduciary provides fiduciary services; entity formation and management; custodial, trust, and private client services, and related services.

 At present, the UK Entity does not meet the statutory threshold to be required to make a statement under the Act.
 Nonetheless, as part of Harneys global commitment to countering slavery and human trafficking, we make this statement as though the provisions of the Act applied.
 This Statement covers the current financial year.